Game-Theoretic Neyman-Pearson Detection to Combat Strategic Evasion: The Formulation of a Proactive Detector

 We describe the gameplay between a proactive detector and an attacker.
 Let $p(H_0), p(H_1)$ be the common prior of the user's true type (private information).
 When the game starts, the \textit{attacker} observes the user's type and receives a message $m'\in M$ from it.
 Based on the user's type $H_i,\;i\in\{0,1\}$, the attacker strategically generates a piece of distorted message $m = \mu_i(m')$ and sends it to the detector.
 The detector determines a detection rule ${\delta}: M\rightarrow \{0,1\}, \delta\in\Gamma,$ based on $m$ and the posterior belief, where $\Gamma$ is the set of admissible detection rules.
 We let $a = \delta(m),\;a \in \bar{A}_R = \{0,1\}$ be a generic action of the detector for an input $m\in M$.
 Finally, the detector receives a reward $U_R:\mc{H}\times M \times \bar{A}_R\rightarrow \mR$ and the attacker receives a cost $C_S:\mc{H}\times M \times \bar{A}_R\rightarrow \mR$ based on the user's true type $H_i$, the message $m$, and the detector's decision $\delta(m) = j\in\{0,1\}$.
 The gameplay is summarized using the game tree depicted in Figure \ref{fig:htg}.
 Following the similar arguments used in Section \ref{sec:stackelberg_game}, we formulate the attacker's strategy space $\bar{A}_S$ in terms of the resulting measures of the distorted messages:

 Based on message $m$, the prior belief $p(H_0),p(H_1)$ of the true hypothesis is updated to be a posterior belief $p(H_j|m),\;j\in\{0,1\}$ using Bayes' rule:

-\paragraph*{Detector's utility function} A proactive detector aims to maximize the estimated \textit{detection rate} while restricting the estimated false alarm rate to $\alpha$ (assuming that $\alpha$ is public knowledge) based on the message $m$.
-Based on the posterior belief presented in \eqref{posterior_belief}, the proactive detector knows that the user is benign with conditional probability $p(H_0|m)$ and malicious with conditional probability $p(H_1|m)$.
-Furthermore, when she makes a decision $\delta(m) = 1$, she succeeds in detection if the user is malicious.
-She results in false alarm if the user is benign.
-For a given message $m$, the detection rate for the detection is $\delta(m)p(H_1|m)$ and false alarm rate $\delta(m)p(H_0|m)$.
-Thus we formulate the detector's optimization problem as follows:
+\paragraph*{Detector's utility function} { Upon receiving the message $m$, a proactive detector aims to maximize the estimated \textit{detection rate} while constraining the \textit{false alarm rate} to $\alpha$, where $\alpha$ is a threshold parameter determined by the detector.
+To effectively utilize the message $m$, the proactive detector resorts to two conditional probabilities $p(H_1|m),p(H_0|m)$-posterior beliefs presented in \eqref{posterior_belief}-to estimate the detection rate.
+As shown in the game tree in Figure \ref{fig:htg}, the proactive detector knows that the user is {normal} with probability $p(H_0|m)$ (left branch of the game tree) and {abnormal} with probability $p(H_1|m)$ (right branch of the game tree).
+Furthermore, if the detector decides $\delta(m) = 1$, she successfully detects an abnormal user but incurs a false alarm if the user is normal.
+Conversely, if she chooses $\delta(m)=0$, her decision results in neither detection nor false alarm, regardless of the user's type.
+For a given message $m$, the detection rate is $\delta(m)p(H_1|m)$, and the false alarm rate is $\delta(m)p(H_0|m)$.
+The detector must carefully weigh the risk of incurring a false alarm against the potential gain in detection accuracy when opting for $\delta(m)=1$.} Thus, we formulate the detector's optimization problem as follows:

-In other words, we can designate the detector's utility as the objective function in \eqref{lagrangian_np} as follows:
+In other words, we can designate the detector's utility as the objective function in \eqref{opt:proactive_detector} as follows:

 with $U_R(H_1,m,1)=1,\;U_R(H_1,m,0) = 0,\;U_R(H_0,m,0) = 0,\;U_R(H_0,m,1) = 0$. and the detector's strategy space is chosen as

 \paragraph*{Attacker's cost function}

 Similar to Stackelberg game scenario as introduced in Section \ref{sec:stackelberg_game}, the attacker faces the trade-off between undermining the detector's performance and lowering the costs due to distortion of messages.
 In our framework, the attacker knows the model including the distributions $f_0,f_1$ as well as the detector's utility function.
 The assumption of an omnipotent attacker aligns with the Kerckhoff's principle \cite{shannon1949kerckhoff} used for adversarial analysis.
 We introduce \textit{de facto} detection rate $\bar{P}_D: \bar{\Gamma} \rightarrow [0,1]$ and false alarm rate $\bar{P}_F: \bar{\Gamma} \rightarrow [0,1]$: